liferay/liferay-docs/develop/tutorials/articles/workflow/installing-kaleo-forms-ee.markdown

 that's used *within* Liferay Portal.
 It's used to design workflow configuration and is described in the [Kaleo Forms: Defining Business Processes](/discover/portal/-/knowledge_base/6-2/kaleo-forms-defining-business-processes) chapter of *Discover* &rarr; *Portal*.
-Refer to the [Using Workflow](/discover/portal/-/knowledge_base/6-2/using-workflow) chapter of of *Discover* &rarr; *Portal* if you're unfamiliar with basic Kaleo workflow concepts or want to know how to design your workflow within Liferay Portal.
+Refer to the [Using Workflow](/discover/portal/-/knowledge_base/6-2/using-workflow) chapter of *Discover* &rarr; *Portal* if you're unfamiliar with basic Kaleo workflow concepts or want to know how to design your workflow within Liferay Portal.

 $$$